-- The uncertainty values for our emission ratios (Table 1) are a combination of slope (from the R-squared value), the measurement uncertainty for observations of CO (assumed to be 5 %) and the compound specific uncertainties for the measurement of NMHCs.
-Within the stated uncertainties there is in general a very high degree of agreement between this study and the recent work of Simpson et al. (2011) that was undertaken in a similar geographical region.
-Some additional NMHCs are reported here which were not reported in the Simpson et al. study; these new ERs are in line with similarly structured compounds reported previously.
-Notable outliers include propene, which is observed in this work to have an ER around double that reported in Simpson et al. (2011), and methacrolein with an ER around five times higher here.
-Whilst isoprene was elevated within biomass burning plumes in this study, it was not correlated - to CO to a statistically significant ($R^2 < 0.15$) degree and so we do not assign an ER, unlike Simpson et al. (2011) Its presence within the plume may be rationalized however through either close proximity vegetation releases or the heat induced distillation of biogenic volatile organic compounds (BVOCs).
+ethene and propene all fall within the reported ranges in the review article of Andreae and Merlet, 2001.
+Some additional NMHCs are reported here which were not reported in the Simpson et al. (2011), study; these new ERs are in line with similarly structured compounds reported previously.
+Notable outliers include propene, which is observed in this work to have an ER around half that reported in Simpson et al., and one third that reported in Akagi et al. (2011) for boreal fires.
+Methacrolein in this study had an ER around five times higher than Simpson et al. Whilst isoprene was elevated within biomass burning plumes in this study, it was not correlated to CO to a statistically significant ($R^2 < 0.15$) degree and so we do not assign an ER, unlike Simpson et al. (2011).
+Its presence within the plume may be rationalized however through either close proximity vegetation releases, heat induced distillation of biogenic volatile organic compounds (BVOCs), or from emissions from peat combustion (Christian et al., 2003).

-We summarize graphically for a range of alkane species in Fig. 2a, showing back-20 ground data, biomass plume data and distinct plumes of anthropogenic emissions.
-For alkanes, anthropogenic and biomass burning the NMHC:CO relationships are rather similar, and in isolation are difficult to disentangle.
+We summarize graphically for a range of alkane species in Fig. 2a showing background data, biomass plume data and distinct plumes of anthropogenic emissions.
+Each alkane is slightly different in terms of behaviour, but in general terms the majority of data points sit on a common slope, with a smaller number of outliers showing high alkane without enhancement in CO.
+These outliers may be assigned as being from a non-combustion source.
+The use of a CO threshold value and a secondary mass spectrometric marker means these non-combustion data points do not influence the calculated biomass burning slopes.
 Figure 2b shows the relationships between a range of alkenes and CO.
-Here the differences between elevation caused by anthropogenic emissions and those caused by biomass burning are much clearer.
-Somewhat supprisingly even for very short-lived NHMCs, sampled some depleted.
-This mirrors observations in Lewis et al. (2007) of plumes far out in the North Atlantic where ethene, for example, remained at mixing ratios >1000 ppt more than four days from emission.
+Here the differences between elevation caused by anthropogenic emissions and those caused by biomass burning are relatively clear, and in all cases are correlated to CO (but with different slopes), since the primary alkene source is also combustion.
+Somewhat surprisingly even for very short-lived NHMCs, in biomass burning plumes sampled some days downwind, the mixing ratios remained high and are in contrast to the anthropogenic plumes, where CO is significantly elevated, but the reactive alkenes are largely depleted.
+This mirrors observations in Lewis et al. (2007) of plumes far out in the North Atlantic where ethene, for example, remained at mixing ratios $> 1000 \, \text{ppt}$ more than four days from emission.
 Figure 2c shows the relationships between selected aromatic and oxygenated species and CO.
 For toluene and methacrolein, again there are substantial differences in the slopes for anthropogenic and biomass plumes.
+A very small number of elevated benzene data points are observed without elevation in CO suggesting a localised non-combustion source in the region.